 Three very different couples – one of young lovers, another elegant and refined and the last tempestuously passionate – dance a series of sumptuous pas de deux.

-Jerome Robbins’s bold depiction of the varying shades of romantic love was created for New York City Ballet in 1970.
-The elegant costumes were designed by Anthony Dowell, who danced in The Royal Ballet’s production in 1973.
+In the Night, Jerome Robbins’s striking depiction of the varying shades of romantic love, was created for New York City Ballet in 1970.
+The elegant costumes were designed by Anthony Dowell, who also danced in The Royal Ballet’s production in 1973.
 Three pas de deux, each choreographed to a different nocturne by Fryderyk Chopin, depict three very different kinds of relationship.

 The first couple take to the stage in violet costumes and perform a flowing duet of tender expressiveness.
 They are followed by a couple wearing gold and rust colours, who dance a pas de deux of restraint and elegance.
 The final duet provides a tumultuous counterpoint: the ballerina, dressed in a dark dress, swings between explosive anger and desperate entreaty, as she and her partner are caught in a pattern of dispute and reconciliation.
 The finale brings all six dancers to the stage, concluding this beautiful and complex portrait of love’s twists and turns.

 30 May 2015